 Less a Halloween movie and more a bite off the then-recent (and extremely popular) Scream, with the script even getting an uncredited punch-up from that film’s writer Kevin Williamson, the clumsily titled H20 aims to have Laurie Strode defeat the bogeyman once and for all.
 Packed with a supporting cast of fresh-faced talent like Josh Hartnett and Michelle Williams, H20 is nothing if not clever.
 Beyond a ton of very mean-spirited, fun kills, it gives fans a belated showdown between Laurie and Michael.
 It’s simple in that way.

-Despite The Shape having the worst look he’s ever had in the series, Laurie overcoming her avoidance of her monster brother Michael and her own alcoholism to defeat the bogeyman plays superbly.
+Despite The Shape having the worst look he’s ever had in the series, Laurie overcoming her avoidance of her monster brother Michael and her own alcoholism to defeat the boogeyman plays superbly.
 You can only imagine the theater crowd reactions to the borderline slapstick of Laurie and Michael fighting to the death.
 What it lacks in that classic Carpenter vibe it makes up for in the gleeful shock of seeing Laurie cut off Michael’s head to put this blood feud to rest once and for all.
 Until this made enough money to guarantee an awful follow-up, of course.

 6. Halloween (2018)

 Halloween (2018) is the third movie of the franchise with that title.
 It’s the third reboot (of sorts) and the second to focus on a returning Laurie Strode (Jamie Lee Curtis) dealing with residual trauma from that fateful Halloween night in 1978.
-Unlike Halloween H20, this film only follows the first film, discarding any and all lore from other entries.
+Unlike Halloween H20, this revival only follows the first film, discarding any and all lore from other entries.
 This simple choice invigorates Halloween (2018) with purpose.
 Under the resounding confidence of director David Gordon Green and co-writer Danny McBride, this sequel somehow manages to feel like a true continuation of what John Carpenter established.
 Only, there’s a twist to it.

 Curtis is magnetic, giving her all into a version of Laurie Strode more broken than what we saw in H20.
 Laurie Strode lives in the shadow of the bogeyman, letting her PTSD from Michael Myers turn her into a survivalist preparing for his return, pushing away her daughter (Judy Greer) and granddaughter (Andi Matichak) in the process.
 Halloween (2018) is about what happens when fear of evil causes it to manifest itself.
 For example, it’s two podcasters whose exploitative true crime project about Michael Myers causes him to break free.